toddeTV/gltf-type-toolkit/README.md

 [![bundle size][bundle-size-src]][bundle-size-href]
 [![license][license-src]][license-href]

-This plugin generates type-safe GLTF file representations in TypeScript and optimizes the loading and bundling of models in web projects, while being bundler-agnostic (Vite, Rollup, Webpack, esbuild, Rspack, ...).
+This plugin generates type-safe glTF file representations in TypeScript and optimizes the loading and bundling of models in web projects, while being bundler-agnostic (Vite, Rollup, Webpack, esbuild, Rspack, ...).

 ## project overview

-This plugin scans all model files in the project source, deconstructs the GLTF JSON representation, and places generated type files next to them.
-It uses [three.js](https://github.com/mrdoob/three.js/) to parse the GLTF files, including modifications like path resolutions etc.
+This plugin scans all model files in the project source, deconstructs the glTF JSON representation, and places generated type files next to them.
+It uses [three.js](https://github.com/mrdoob/three.js/) to parse the glTF files, including modifications like path resolutions etc.

 With this plugin you get:

-- ✅ Type safe GLTF file representations with correct inner [three.js](https://github.com/mrdoob/three.js/) types like `Object3D`, `Mesh`, etc..
+- ✅ Type safe glTF file representations with correct inner [three.js](https://github.com/mrdoob/three.js/) types like `Object3D`, `Mesh`, etc..
 - ✅ Building will fail if a model is missing due to type-safe workflow.
 - ✅ Only the used models are bundled in the final product, not all included in your dev project.